wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/message-routing/message-filter.md

 - **Proxy Service**: The proxy service receives requests and forwards them to the appropriate back-end service, abstracting the routing logic from the client.
 The client always sends requests to the exposed service, not directly to the back-end services.

-- **InSequence**: When the service is invoked by the client, the message is processed by the inSequence and routed according to the defined logic.
+- **InSequence**: When the client invokes the service, the message is processed by the inSequence and routed according to the defined logic.

 - **Filter**: Filters incoming messages, discarding those that do not meet the specified criteria.